Log In

 Players to watch at Butterfield Bermuda Championship

-Seamus Power victorious won the Butterfield Bermuda Championship at Port Royal Golf Course in 2022 (Photograph by Blaire Simmons)
+Séamus Power victorious won the Butterfield Bermuda Championship at Port Royal Golf Course in 2022 (Photograph by Blaire Simmons)

-With Port Royal ranked the 56th easiest of the 58 courses on the PGA Tour last year and with all its par-fives reachable for everybody in the field, it is only ever the wind that can prevent it from being a professional player’s paradise.
+With Port Royal ranked the 56th easiest of the 58 courses on the PGA Tour last year and with all its par-fives reachable for everyone in the field, it is only ever the wind that can prevent it from being a professional player’s paradise.

-And this week the Butterfield Bermuda Championship could prove more tricky than usual for some of the world’s best golfers as heavy winds threaten to disrupt play at some stage over the four days of competition.
+This week the Butterfield Bermuda Championship could prove more tricky than usual for some of the world’s best golfers as heavy winds threaten to disrupt play at some stage over the four days of competition.

 Given that forecast, the winning score should be far closer to the 15 under shot by Lucas Herbert and Brian Gay in 2021 and 2020 respectively, when winds were closer to what is predicted this week, than the 24 under shot by Camilo Villegas last year in better conditions.